 Medicare Part D allows for coverage of most retail prescription drugs in the United States.
 Each plan maintains a list of medications, or formulary, that it covers.
 Medicare requires that the plan must offer at least 2 drugs in each therapeutic class.
 Also, they cover all or substantially all drugs in six categories.
-Those categories are antidepressants, antipsychotics, anticonvulsants, immunosuppressants and anti-cancer.
+Those categories are antidepressants, antipsychotics, anticonvulsants, immunosuppressants, anti-cancer medications and HIV/AIDS drugs.

 These requirements mean that any drug plan you enroll in will have many medications to treat you for future illnesses.

 Part D drug plans also cover many common vaccines, such as the shingles vaccine, to prevent illness.

 There are a few types of medications that Medicare does not require drug plan carriers to include in their formularies.
 These are:

 - Barbiturates – sedatives or other drugs that depress the central nervous system

 - Benzodiazepines – commonly prescribed for insomnia or anxiety